2019 CONVIVIUM IRENICUM

 As always, we eagerly invite paper presentations from attendees on topics that are exegetical, historical, and/or normative, developing a biblical account of economic justice and freedom, considering earlier teaching within the Christian ethical tradition on these themes, and interacting closely with modern social and economic challenges in order to present faithful solutions for our own time.
 Click here for a full Call for Papers.

-Please note that in order to maintain the convivial atmosphere of the event, attendance at Convivium East will be limited to 35 and at Convivium West to 25.
+Please note that in order to maintain the convivial atmosphere of the event, attendance at the National Convivium will be limited to 45.
 We encourage you to register as soon as possible using the form below to ensure your place.
 If you intend to submit a paper proposal, please go ahead and register to reserve a spot; if your proposal is not accepted and you choose not to attend, we will refund your registration (otherwise, refunds are only available if we can find someone to take your spot).
 Note that a limited number of bursaries are available to assist students in financial need, waiving the registration fee and where necessary helping with travel expenses.
 If you are applying for a bursary, please indicate that in the form below and we will contact you if further documentation is needed.

 If you are able, please consider making an additional donation to the bursary fund.
 We keep prices for this conference far lower than most equivalent events, and your generosity enables us to provide free attendance and airfares to those otherwise unable to attend.